-- a.
 Click the check box next to the Port and/or Protocol.
 You may select a single or multiple entries.

-- b.
 Click Remove.

-- 4. Click Save.

 Service Using Windows Environmental Variables

 The Windows environmental variable can be used to specify the full path.
 This can be done by creating a Service of type Windows: Process or Service based with the environment variables in the Port Protocol text input field